-Complete and submit Field Instructor Application.
-Help ensure completion of Agency Memorandum of Agreement (MOA) prior to placement of student.
-2 months prior to start of field placement 1-2 months prior to start of field placement placement. nt.
-Help ensure completion of Agency Memorandum of Agreement (MOA) prior 1-2 months prior to start of field placement.
-Memorandum of Agreement (MOA) prior placement. , , , , , , , , , , , , , , , , , , , , to placement of student.
-Review field manual and completes Field 1-2 months prior to start of field Instructor Orientation components. placement.
+What When Complete and submit Field Instructor 30-60 days before start of field Application. placement.
+Help ensure completion of Agency 30-60 days before start of field Memorandum of Agreement (MOA) before placement. placement of student.
+Review field manual and completes Field Before start of field placement Instructor Orientation components.
 Ensure student is oriented to the agency, Within 2 weeks of start of field including policies concerning privacy, placement. safety, transportation of clients, ethics, boundaries, dress, media and social media, recipient rights, etc. Ensure student has assigned space and Within 2 weeks of start of field needed equipment to work and complete placement. tasks.
-Contribute assignments to, reviews and Within 2 weeks of start of field placeme nt signs learning contract.
-Make student assignments (cases, Throughout field placement. community, training, observations, co- therapy, policy projects, research, assessments, etc.) Review and provide feedback on During formal supervision of student documentation completed by student for throughout field placement. on-site educational purposes (process recordings, logs, reviews, assessments, treatment plans, etc.).
-Provide observation of and feedback on Using IWU observation tools and during , social work competencies and practice formal supervision of student throughout - behaviors the student needs to field placement. ' strengthen.
-Help student link social work values, During formal supervision of student - research, and theory to practice in the throughout field placement. field.

-Meet with faculty liaison and student mid- year and end of year for review of progress.
-Mid-year and end of field placement.
-Meet with student for supervision and sign minimum of 5 Student Record of Supervision notes per each 8-week course cycle.
-During formal supervision of student throughout field placement.
-Review, provide feedback on, and sign process recordings submitted by student per field seminar.
-During formal supervision of student throughout field placement.
-Ensure foundation year students complete 1 student observation report and Advanced clinical students complete 2 Foundation year students - 4 total observation reports during placement. observation reports demonstrating feedback from supervisor and/or experienced agency staff observing student in practice per 8 week seminar cycle.
-Advanced clinical year students - 8 total observation reports during placement.
-Complete mid-year and final student evaluations based on learning contract and student practice behaviors.
-Mid-year and end of field placement.
+Contribute assignments to, reviews and signs learning contract.
+Make student assignments (cases, community, training, observations, cotherapy, policy projects, research, assessments, etc.) Assist student in completing the Learning Within 2 weeks of start of field placement.
+Throughout field placement.
+Within 4 weeks of start of field placement Make student assignments (cases, community, training, observations, cotherapy, policy projects, research, assessments, etc.) Assist student in completing the Learning Throughout field placement.
+Within 4 weeks of start of field placement community, training, observations, co- therapy, policy projects, research, assessments, etc.) Assist student in completing the Learning Within 4 weeks of start of field placement therapy, policy projects, research, assessments, etc.) Assist student in completing the Learning Within 4 weeks of start of field placement assessments, etc.) Assist student in completing the Learning Within 4 weeks of start of field placement Assist student in completing the Learning Within 4 weeks of start of field placement Agreement and sign Review and provide feedback on During formal supervision of student documentation completed by student for throughout field placement. on-site educational purposes (process recordings, logs, reviews, assessments, treatment plans, etc.).
+Provide observation of and feedback on Using IWU observation tools and during social work competencies and practice formal supervision of student throughout behaviors the student needs to field placement. strengthen.
+Help student link social work values, research, and theory to practice in the throughout field placement. field.
+Meet with Faculty Liaison and student at Mid-point and end of field placement. mid-point and end of practicum for review of progress.
+Meet with student for supervision and sign During formal supervision of student minimum of 5 Student Record of throughout field placement.
+Supervision notes per each 8-week course cycle.
+Review, provide feedback on, and sign During formal supervision of student process recordings submitted by student throughout field placement. per field seminar.
+Ensure student completes are student.
+Minimum of 1 every sight weeks.
+Ensure student completes one student observation report demonstrating Minimum of 1 every eight weeks. feedback from supervisor and/or experienced agency staff observing student in practice per eight-week seminar cycle.
+Complete mid-point and final student Mid-point and end of field placement and evaluations and Professional performance during week 8 and 24. evaluations per course schedule.
 Sign time sheet logs weekly.
 Weekly Complete end-of-year evaluation of IWU field program.
-End of field placement

-Alternative Field Supervision Arrangements
+Alternative Field Supervision Arrangements (Task Managers)

-The above identified items represent the core agreed-upon tasks to be completed by the field instructor.
-The field instructor may choose to delegate daily oversight of student duties or responsibilities or additional individual or group supervision to an onsite task manager or supervisor who does not hold an MSW.
-In such cases, it is expected that the field instructor will be in regular communication with the assigned task manager and that this individual will provide input and feedback to the field instructor when evaluating student competencies.
+The above-identified items represent the core agreed-upon tasks to be completed by the Field Instructor.
+The Field Instructor may choose to delegate daily oversight of student duties or responsibilities or additional individual or group supervision to an onsite task manager or supervisor who does not hold an MSW.
+In such cases, it is expected that the Field Instructor will be in regular communication with the assigned task manager and that this individual will provide input and feedback to the Field Instructor when evaluating student competencies.